-Coconut Chutney Recipe for idli and dosa – Coconut Chutney is mine and my mom-in-law’s favorite accompaniment to go with south indian snacks like dosas and idlis.
-Both of us are fond of coconut chutney and sambar served with idli, dosa and medu vada.
-My mom-in-law who is actually a Punjabi, loves south indian food, especially Masala dosa, Idli, Medu Vada, Sambar and Rasam.
-All other south indian recipes made with coconut are her favorite.
+we are fond of coconut chutney and sambar served with idli, dosa and medu vada. in fact my mom-in-law who is actually a punjabi, loves south indian food, especially masala dosa, idli, medu vada, sambar and rasam. all other south indian recipes made with coconut are her favorite.

-2: The coconut chutney has to be consumed fresh.
-Avoid keeping the chutney for long outside.
-If you have to keep it for some hours, then keep it in the freezer section of your refrigerator.
+- coconut chutney has to be consumed fresh. avoid keeping the chutney for long outside. if you have to keep it for some hours, then keep it in the freezer section of your refrigerator.
 However, consume the coconut chutney in a day.

-3: Adding tamarind to the chutney increases its shelf life a little more….. that is the chutney does not spoil quickly if you add tamarind to it.
+- adding tamarind to the chutney increases its shelf life a little more. that is the chutney does not spoil quickly if you add tamarind to it.

 - 1 cup fresh grated coconut or 1 cup desiccated coconut (coconut powder)

-- 2 tbsp roasted chana dal (bhuna chana)
+- 2 tablespoon roasted chana dal (bhuna chana)